Xorejing/xsd2thrift-maven-plugin/README.md

 ### License

-The code contributed for this package is licensed under LGPL v3 (see LICENSE).
+The code contributed for this package is licensed under LGPL v3 (see LICENSE.LGPL).

+xsd2thrift is covered by LGPL v3 (see LICENSE.LGPL).

-XSOM is covered by GPL v2 with classpath exception (see LICENSE-xsom.1).
+XSOM is covered by CDDL1.1 (see LICENSE.CDDL+GPL_1.1.html).

-XSOM internally uses an URI class, which is copyrighted by Thai Open Source Center (see LICENSE-xsom.2).
+XSOM internally uses an URI class, which is copyrighted by Thai Open Source Center (see LICENSE.ThaiOpenSource).

 ### Contact